 The nitty-gritty of how Google algorithms rank content on websites is an ever-evolving process.
-This is why entire industries are dedicated to understanding, decoding, and keeping up to date with Google ranking factors.
+This is why entire industries are dedicated to understanding, decoding, and keeping up with Google ranking.

-The problem is that there are literally hundreds of possible ranking factors.
-By finding evidence of what Google considers important, it is possible to separate myth from truth and create a strategy that works.
+The problem is that there are hundreds of possible ranking factors.
+However, finding evidence of what Google considers important makes it possible to separate myth from truth and create a strategy that works.

 As you can imagine, Google does what it can to avoid uneducated advice and fraudulent websites in its content ranking.
-Any lapses can be incredibly detrimental to a searcher’s well-being, especially when it comes to sensitive topics like health and finances.
-For these topics, only the highest levels of authority and expertise should be served up.
+However, any lapses can be incredibly detrimental to a searcher’s well-being, especially when it comes to sensitive topics like health and finances.
+Because of this, only the highest levels of authority and expertise are served up.

-This means webmasters must cultivate a reputation for expertise and trustworthiness in a specific area.
-E-A-T is not a direct ranking factor, but it does explain that Google search terms algorithms rank websites that demonstrate these three characteristics.
+This means web admins must cultivate a reputation for expertise and trustworthiness in a specific area.
+Google’s search terms algorithms rank websites that demonstrate these three characteristics.

-How Do You Rank an Article on Google?
+How Do You Rank an Article On Google With Search Engine Optimization?

-So how do you provide E-A-T?
-Search engine optimization (SEO) is the practice of increasing the quantity and quality of traffic to a website.
+So how do you provide quality content according to Google’s search algorithm?
+Search engine optimization (SEO) increases the quantity and quality of traffic to a website.
 SEO refers to both off-page SEO and on-page SEO.
 Off-page SEO is dependent on external factors and refers to a website’s trust and backlinks.

-On the other hand, the effectiveness of on-page SEO is under your control.
-On-page ranking factors such as content, architecture, and HTML of the web page can be optimized beforehand.
+On the other hand, the effectiveness of on-page SEO on your page is under your control.
+Page ranking influences such as content, architecture, and HTML can be optimized beforehand.
 Optimized content refers to target keywords, long-tail keywords, and internal linking.
-It also refers to content choice and depth, the authoritativeness of the content, and overall user experience.
+It also relates to content choice and depth, the authoritativeness of the content, and the overall user experience.

 Good SEO is not dependent on just a single factor.
-It works in combination with the other ranking factors, like using an alt text in images, to lead to better rankings.
+It works in conjunction with other factors, like using alt text in images, to better rankings.
 Remember that even the most optimized content will not rank highly if it does not answer questions meaningfully and creatively.

 Keywords connect your content with people looking for answers on the subject.
+By using a target keyword or keyword phrase, you help guide audiences toward your website.
 However, not all keywords are created equal.
 With conversion as the main metric, some keywords work better than others.
 This is because different keywords represent different levels of intent and interest.

-You must research your audience to include keywords they use to describe your product or service.
-Make use of analytics like Google Webmaster tools to find out what keywords people are using to find you.
+You must research your audience’s user search intent to include keywords they use to describe your product or service.
+You can even look into related searches your audience might be using for your keyword research.
+Then, use analytics like Google Webmaster tool (also known as Google Search Console) to find out what target keyword people use to find you.

-Also, you should definitely check how your competition is targeting their keywords.
-Doing so provides insight into the keywords that you might want to rank for and provides fresh content ideas.
+Also, you should check how your competition is targeting their keywords.
+Researching other sites provides insight into the keywords you might want to rank for and provides fresh content ideas.
+They might even help you find a seed keyword your niche uses or hidden keywords you haven’t utlize yet.
 From here, it is possible to strategize your next content and target a particular niche.

 Write Engaging Content

-Keyword research is essential but creating engaging new content means more than just stuffing the right keywords into an article.
+Keyword research is essential but creating high quality content for digital marketing means more than just stuffing more keywords or into an article.
 For a reader, engaging content that captivates to the very end must either help or entertain.

-Moreover, how you present your content is critical in making sure the information is consumable and visually-appealing.
+Moreover, presenting your content is critical in making sure the information is consumable and visually appealing.
 Some common formats include listicles like top 100 lists, how-tos, tutorials, news articles, and opinion pieces.

-Creating an outline of your post filters out unnecessary details and focuses your post on topics you do want to include.
-Be sure to use a title tag and headings which help readers and helps search engines alike.
+When you create an outline of your posts, filter out unnecessary details and focus your post on topics you want to include.
+Be sure to use a title tag and headings, which help readers and help search engines alike.

 Headings act as signposts to define the parts of your content which are most important.
 They also show how your different points intersect.